 Financial support for your studies:

 Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merit combined with financial need.
-The average postgraduate scholarship awarded in 2019/20 was £6,000.
-Applications are welcomed from Home, EU and Overseas students applying to or currently studying in 2020/21.
+The average postgraduate scholarship is £6,000.
+Applications are welcomed from Home, EU and Overseas students.
+Find out more about our scholarships.